NDAK18000U Natural Language Processing (NLP)

 The course covers the following topics:

-• Methods: log-linear models, structured prediction, conditional random fields, beam search, and neural network models such as transformers (including representation learning, pre-training, transfer learning and interpretability methods)
+- Methods: log-linear models, structured prediction, and neural network models such as recurrent neural networks and transformers, including representation learning, pre-training, transfer learning and interpretability methods

 Throughout the course, we will also explore the themes of discriminative and generative learning and various ways of obtaining supervision for training statistical NLP models.
 An important aspect of our discussions will be the application of these techniques in multilingual settings, understanding how NLP can be adapted and applied to a variety of languages beyond English.